tessprime/tessprime.github.io/content/posts/systems_of_xor.md

 If $x$ is known, we can compute the signature, but if the signature is known, we can compute $x$ by solving the matrix.

+However, this doesn't always work.
+When I ran my attack script against a local version, it failed at first.
+Running it a few more times revealed that it worked *sometimes*.
+In retrospect this should be expected as the rows of the matrix are essentially chosen at random, there's no reason to assume that they will be linearly independent, but the algorithm used by sage will still produce *some* value after it peforms elimination.

-So, the question then becomes, if the signature function is basically random, but linear, what is the probability that the resulting matrix is solveable?
+So, the question then becomes, if the signature function is basically random, what is the probability that the resulting matrix is solveable?

 Well, if we think of the rows as adding a new vector each time, then when we add the final vector, assuming that we are linearly independent up until